Bio-Prime/documentation/docs/index.md

 ![users2](./users2.png)

-To edit a user select the user in the checkbox on the left then click on the "Open selected" sign.
+To edit a user, select the user in the checkbox on the left then click on the "Open selected" sign.

 ![users3](./users3.png)